rodolfosantos/ISTSmartOffice/README.md

 A copy of the license file is included in the root of the project.

 ## Aknowledgements
-SMARTCAMPUS and the SMARTCAMPUS Services API is soponored by the EU.
+SMARTCAMPUS and the SMARTCAMPUS Services API is soponsored by the EU.